AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/get-started-resource-planner.md

 ### System-level prerequisites {#system-level-prerequisites}

 You must understand how your instance of Workfront calculates user availability according to the Resource Management Preferences in your system.
-Workfront can calculate user availability using the user's schedule or the Default Schedule of your system.
+Workfront can calculate user availability using the user's schedule as defined in their User Profile page, or the Default Schedule of your system.

 ![](assets/resource-management-preferences-section-in-setup-350x89.png)